-HEALTH SERVICES ADVISORY COMMITTEE: The Health Services Advisory Committee (HSAC) is an advisory group that brings together staff, parents, health care providers and other partners in the community to discuss the planning, operation, and evaluation of the health and nutrition services in Head Start.
+HEALTH SERVICES ADVISORY COMMITTEE: The Health Services Advisory Committee (HSAC) is an advisory group that brings together staff, parents, health care providers and other community partners to discuss the planning, operation, and evaluation of the Health, Nutrition and Mental Health services in Head Start.
 The mission of this committee is to support the health and wellness of each Head Start and Early Head Start child and family.
 All families are welcomed and encouraged to be part of this committee.